Woe Is Me! “My Feelings About My Body Changed During the Lockdown. How Do I Learn to Love It Again?”

 Woe Is Me! is a series in which The Swaddle team indulges your pity party with advice you’ll probably ignore.

-“I am a 17-year-old girl who I am a 17-year-old girl who gained some weight and lost a few in lockdown.
+“I am a 17-year-old girl who gained some weight and lost a few in lockdown.
 Throughout this journey, I went from hating my body to liking it — although I’m still six kgs far from my goal weight.
 However, no matter how many times I find myself beautiful standing naked in front of a mirror, I feel I look bad in photographs.
 So, I’m in this constant tussle of loving and kind of feeling sad about my body.”

 –– Looking back in time